 Civil Peace Service: Fostering dialogue, reducing violence, strengthening civil society

-Title: Civil Peace Service Programme: Fostering dialogue and reducing violence – strengthening actors in civil society
+Title: Civil Peace Service: Fostering dialogue and reducing violence – strengthening actors in civil society

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)